node-unicode/unicode-5.0.0/README.md

 # Unicode v5.0.0 data

 JavaScript-compatible Unicode data for use in Node.js.
-Included: arrays of code points, arrays of symbols, and regular expressions for Unicode v5.0.0’s categories, scripts, blocks, and properties, as well as bidi mirroring and case folding data.
+Included: arrays of code points, arrays of symbols, and regular expressions for Unicode v5.0.0’s categories, scripts, script extensions, blocks, and properties, as well as bidi mirroring and case folding data.

-The data files in this module are generated as part of the [node-unicode-data](https://mths.be/node-unicode-data) project.
-Please report any bugs or requests [in the appropriate issue tracker](https://github.com/mathiasbynens/node-unicode-data/issues).
+The data files in this module are generated as part of the [node-unicode-data](https://mths.be/node-unicode-data) project. **Please report any bugs or requests [in the appropriate issue tracker](https://github.com/mathiasbynens/node-unicode-data/issues).**

 ## Installation